jupyterlab/extension-examples/advanced/kernel-output/README.md

 this.addWidget(this._outputarea);
 ```

-The last step is to add the panel into JupyterLab.
+The last step is to add the panel to the JupyterLab main area.

 ## Asynchronous Extension Initialization